sdx6/leaf/README.md

   - DO NOT fill with hashtags (or fill in general), if you need a fill color, it's probably better off as a background color

-  - Set the text property to the main color of the icon, if there are more than one, choose the one that appears more often
+  - Set the text property to the main color of the icon, if there are more than one, choose the one that appears more often or is more representative

   - Make sure to keep the icon within 1-2 columns and 1 row away from all edges (besides underscores and commas)
   ```